tldr-pages/tldr/pages/common/rgpt.md

 `rgpt --pres {{1.2}} --i "$(git diff {{path/to/file}})"`

-- Ask GPT3 to review your code using a specific model
+- Ask GPT3 to review your code using a specific model:

 `rgpt --model {{text-davinci-003}} --i "$(git diff {{path/to/file}})"`

-- Make rgpt use a json output
+- Make rgpt use a json output:

 `rgpt --json --i "$(git diff {{path/to/file}})"`